Dal-mzhang/REAL/demo_real/README.txt

 7. calculate magnitude
 cd Magnitude
-python calc_mag.py #an example for magnitude estimation (assume you have waveforms with removing response)
+python calc_mag.py #an example for magnitude estimation (assume you have waveforms after removing response)